la-ots/pelican/docs/components/buttons.md

 - Contains a list of links, using the `<a>` element.
 - It’s not the same thing as the [Select Menu used in Forms](/form-controls/select/).
-- Keep the text in the links succint.
+- Keep the text in the links brief.
 - Appearance can be changed like other buttons.

 <div class="dropdown">